Geological history of Mars: Crater density timescale

 The date of the Hesperian/Amazonian boundary is particularly uncertain and could range anywhere from 3.0 to 1.5 Gya.
 Basically, the Hesperian is thought of as a transitional period between the end of heavy bombardment and the cold, dry Mars seen today.

 Mineral alteration timescale

 In 2006, researchers using data from the OMEGA Visible and Infrared Mineralogical Mapping Spectrometer on board the Mars Express orbiter proposed an alternative Martian timescale based on the predominant type of mineral alteration that occurred on Mars due to different styles of chemical weathering in the planet's past.
-They proposed dividing the history of the Mars into three eras: the Phyllocian, Theiikian and Siderikan.
+They proposed dividing the history of Mars into three eras: the Phyllocian, Theiikian and Siderikan.